-Keri L. Jacobs · Assistant Professor of Economics
+Keri L. Jacobs · Associate Professor of Economics

 Iowa Institute for Cooperatives Economics Professor